rapid7/javascript-style-guide/README.md

   - [5.1](#5.1) <a name='5.1'></a> Use object destructuring when accessing and using multiple properties of an object.

   > Why?
-Destructuring saves you from creating temporary references for those properties.
+Destructuring saves you from creating temporary references for those properties., and when the property is used multiple times it minifies better.

     ```javascript
     // bad